susumuota/nostr-keyx/README.md

 @="C:\\path\\to\\dist\\windows\\io.github.susumuota.nostr_keyx.json"
 ```

-- Double click `add_nostr_keyx.reg` on Explorer.
+- Double click `register_nostr_keyx.reg` on Explorer.
 It will add registry key.
 You can check it on Registry Editor by searching `nostr_keyx`.
 If you want to uninstall this extension, delete the registry key too.

 ### Set your private key